 Osterwalder-Schrader and most later authors ignore something even more problematic about Wick rotating spinors, something pointed out by Ramond in his book: it doesn’t work for a Weyl spinor field.
 The basic building blocks of matter fields in the Standard Model are two-component spinor fields, with the simplest building block the theory of a chiral (say right-handed) massless Weyl fermion.
 This theory is simple to write down, and at first glance has a simple Wick rotation, just by taking time to be complex and proceeding as for scalars.

 But this runs into a fundamental issue with how the transformation properties under spacetime rotation change as one goes from Minkowski to Euclidean.
-It appears that if one wants to describe a massless neutrino of one chirality in Euclidean QFT, one must quadruple the number of degrees of freedom (first double the degrees of freedom to get four-component Dirac spinors, the double again according to Osterwalder-Schrader).
+It appears that if one wants to describe a massless neutrino of one chirality in Euclidean QFT, one must quadruple the number of degrees of freedom (first double the degrees of freedom to get four-component Dirac spinors, then double again according to Osterwalder-Schrader).

 I’ll leave for another time discussion of the details of how spacetime rotations change under Wick rotation in the usual formalism.
 I’ve outlined a proposal for a very different way of understanding this issue in my Spacetime is Righthanded paper.